Settling the Score with Mr. Zoldan

 I felt my jaw tighten.

-“As your work began lifting the firm,” he continued, “he escalated.
+“As your work began promoting the firm,” he continued, “he escalated.
 Sharper comments.
 More poison.
 Until this,” he tapped the crumpled page between us, “this letter.
 That’s where he made his mistake.
 He overreached.
 Exposed himself.”

 I swallowed.
 “The only person in the office who actually knows my books,” I said slowly, “and the only one with a motive for industrial espionage…”